-Cataracts are actually quite common, and for most people a natural result of aging.
+When it comes to eye care services, cataracts are actually quite common and for most people a natural result of aging.
 Cataracts occur as a clouding of your eye’s natural lens—the part of the eye responsible for focusing light and producing clear, sharp images.
 The lens of the eye is contained in a sealed capsule.
-Over time, as old cells die, they become trapped within the capsule, causing the lens to cloud, making images look blurred and colors to fade.
+Over time, as old cells die, they become trapped within the capsule, causing the lens to cloud, making images look blurred and colors fade.

 Since cataracts often take a while to form, so do their symptoms.
 Cataracts are most often associated with those over age 60, however, they can develop in those as young as newborns as well.

 - Trouble with night driving, seeing halos around approaching headlights from other cars

 - Daytime “foggy vision” like a foggy windshield

 - Increased sensitivity to sunlight or a favorite lamp